hpc-unibe-ch/hpc-unibe-ch.github.io/docs/general/quick-start.md

 You can reference your home directory by `~` or `$HOME`.

 Your home directory is located on a shared file system.
 Therefore, all files and directories are always available on all cluster nodes and must hence not be copied between those nodes.
 HOME directories have a daily snapshot and backup procedures.
 Disk space is managed by [quotas](../file-system/quota.md).
-By default, each user has 1TB of disk space available.
+Each user has 1TB of disk space available.
 Keep your home directory clean by regularly deleting old data or by moving data to a private storage.

 You can always print the current working directory using the `pwd` (present working directory) command:
 ```bash